TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 step simulation :: #0fbd8c
 ```

 This block increases the physics simulation by one step forward in time.
 You should put it in your game loop or tick event.
-It implicitly takes the deltatime, max substeps, and current target framerate.
-Generally speaking, the higher the framerate, the higher the quality of your physics simulation will be.
+It implicitly takes the delta time, max substeps, and current target frame rate.
+Generally speaking, the higher the frame rate, the higher the quality your physics simulation will be.

-If TurboWarp's runtime framerate is set to 0, Ammo Physics will implicitly use your screen's refresh rate, just like TurboWarp will.
+If TurboWarp's runtime frame rate is set to 0, Ammo Physics will use your screen's refresh rate, just like TurboWarp will.

 ```scratch
 step simulation with delta time: (0.016) max substeps: (10) fixed time step: (0.016) ::#0fbd8c
 ```

 This block is exactly like the one above, but instead of implying parameters, it does exactly what you want.
 Decreasing fixed time step will result in increased quality and increasing fixed time step will result in increased performance at the cost of quality.
 The default fixed time step is 60 steps per second.
-Generally speaking, the fixed time step should be your project's target framerate, or TurboWarp's runtime frame rate.
+Generally speaking, the fixed time step should be your project's target frame rate, or TurboWarp's runtime frame rate.

 ```scratch
 set max substeps (10) :: #0fbd8c
 ```

 This block sets the max substeps of the physics simulation.
 This can help in complicated simulations as it computes extra physics steps per frame **if necessary**.
 By default, the physics world loads with 10 max substeps.
-If your project's deltatime is higher than your target framerate, simulation substeps are used to account for the loss in quality.
+If your project's delta time is higher than your target frame rate, simulation substeps are used to account for the loss in quality.
 For example:
-- Your project's target framerate is 60 FPS.
+- Your project's target frame rate is 60 FPS.
 - Your project is lagging a bit, so your delta time might be running at 33ms instead of 16ms, so you need at least 2 substeps per frame to account for the loss in simulation quality.

 Note the term "max" substeps: It automatically computes the necessary substeps without exceeding that value.
 In most scenarios, increasing max substeps will not provide a noticable increase in quality, it only helps when your delta time is longer than your frame interval (e.g., you're lagging).